UBC-STAT/stat545.stat.ubc.ca/intructor-guides/teamwork.md

 - making a new assignment;
 - writing a new tutorial;
 - writing a new week guidance page.
-- proposing a change to this teamwork document (we'll commit to master if we've made a decision when we're all together).
+- proposing a change to this teamwork document
+    - (Doesn't necessarily need a branch -- for example, can commit to master if we've come to a decision during a meeting or in a GitHub Issue, or even Slack)

 **Master Branch**: